kapseliboi/hybrixd/README-add-asset.txt

 *) To add a new mode for an existing asset only a new recipe is required

-**) Note that by using the Quarts module the server side code can be described in the recipe as well
+**) Note that by using the Quartz module the server side code can be described in the recipe as well
         Reference: hybridd/lib/README-scheduler.txt